lovette/bootstrap-bash/README.md

 1. Create a configuration file (optional)
 2. Create a directory containing one or more modules
-3. Create a directory containing one or more roles
+3. Create a directory containing one or more roles (optional)

 Configuration File